Management - Executive

 Our internal leadership is a key factor in our continued success.
 Learn more about the members of our Executive and Regional management teams around the globe.

-Prior to Verisign, Mr. Meyers held various executive positions at Level 3 Communications including Group VP of Global Marketing, President of IP and Data Services and SVP, Softswitch Services.
+Mr. Meyers has built a distinguished 25-year career in the high-tech industry.
+Before joining Equinix, Mr. Meyers served as Group President at Verisign where he led a P&L portfolio including the company’s Security, Communications and Mobile Messaging businesses.
+Prior to Verisign, Mr. Meyers held various executive positions at Level 3 Communications, including Group Vice President of Global Marketing, President of IP and Data Services, and Senior Vice President, Softswitch Services.
 During his tenure, Mr. Meyers helped Level 3 emerge as a premier global provider of Internet and VoIP services.

 Chief Development Officer